 If you see yellow or brown spots on your dog’s teeth, especially around the gums, there is a good chance it is a plaque.
 Cleaning your pet’s teeth with a particular toothpaste, or try giving them Dental Care Water Additives to help prevent plaque formation.

 Swollen and bleeding gums can be a sign that your dog has dental disease or some other gum infection, which can cause severe toothache or pain.
 Your veterinarian can diagnose the cause of the problem and recommend a treatment, including brushing and scaling their teeth to remove harmful bacteria and plaque.

 Hypersalivation Or Excessive Drooling

 Drooling is just a (messy) part of the dog’s life!
 Most dogs drool, and some large breeds drool a little extra.
 If your canine produces more drooling/saliva than usual, then it is due to eating some poisonous item or due to any abnormal growth like mouth cancer.
 Rush to the vet care center and consult a veterinarian.

 If you clean and check your pet’s teeth daily, your pet may have less likely to develop any abnormal growth

-If you do not see a clear culprit behind the main the cause of deteriorating your canine teeth’s health, you may lead to severe complications and ailments that your dog may suffer.
+If you do not see a clear culprit behind the main cause of deteriorating your canine teeth’ health, you may lead to severe complications and ailments that your dog may suffer.